Take Care Of Yourself

 To explain what self-love is, it is vital to explain what it is not.
 Don’t confuse “self-love” with being “self-ish.”
 Until recently, loving yourself has often been associated with narcissism, an inflated ego, and a boastful personality.

 Self-love doesn’t mean you walk around exclaiming to everyone how great you are.
-Here are several other terms that you can think of when cultivating self-love in your life.
+Here are several other terms that you can think of when cultivating self-love in your life which involves not just taking care of yourself.

 - High self-esteem